Macck209/Fishing101/README.md

         Latest changes
     </summary>

-- New item animations
+- 2 new items: Crab Wrench and Jelly Boots
-- New "fish": Eel
+- 2 new trim patterns: Tentacles and Seaweed (get them by trimming with Divine Jellyfish or Divine Catfish)
-- Fixed fishy business advancement appearing duplicated
+- Dough can be crafted from any chicken or turtle egg type
-- Fixed smoker not working with new fish
+- Added some recipe unlocks for some of the items
-- You can now smelt Divine Jellyfish into Thick Goo (why would you tho)
+- Added translations to advancements
-- Chicken Broth can be crafted with both Raw and Cooked Chicken
+- Re-added subtitle to books
-- Finally fixed the _Fisherman's Journal_.
-Still not that helpful, but the info is at least accurate
+- Other minor tweaks

 Plans for the future: Who knows?
 Tell me what would you like to see [here](https://github.com/Macck209/Fishing101/issues)!
 </details>